 Practicum.
-In order to graduate, M.S.
-MFT students must have a minimum of 300 hours of direct client contact experience, with 150 of these hours devoted exclusively to child, couple, group, or family work.
-The student must receive a minimum of 60 hours of individual supervision (or 120 hours of group supervision) to maintain the ratio of one unit of supervision for every five hours of client contact.
+In order to graduate, MS MFT students must have a minimum of 300 hours of direct client contact experience, with 150 of these hours devoted exclusively to child, couple, group, or family work.
+The student must receive a minimum of 60 units of supervision to maintain the ratio of one unit of supervision for every five hours of client contact.
 A "unit" of supervision is equivalent to either one hour of individual or two hours of group supervision.
 Students may also extend their practicum experience to 500 client contact hours to accommodate licensing standards in states other than California or Arizona.